MicrosoftDocs/windows-itpro-docs/windows/client-management/declared-configuration-resource-access.md

 When the bulk template data document is successfully processed, the specified certificates are imported into the defined stores with the provided passwords and key locations.

 - Successful Import: The certificates are correctly imported into the device's certificate stores.
-- Error Handling: Any errors encountered during the import process should be documented and include relevant status codes or messages for troubleshooting.
+- Error Handling: Any errors encountered during the import process include relevant status codes or messages for troubleshooting.

 **Request**: